momohoudai/hot_reload_sample/README.md

-# Sample code to demostrate hot reloading
+# Sample code to demostrate hot reloading in C/C++

 Read `main.c` for information.
 Example only works in Linux (for now).